garutako/blog/src/content/en/projects/portfolio-site.md

 I want to apply the same treatment to the projects page; having islands of information instead of a grid of images would be better.
 I want to add a custom description for each project so that they seem interesting to interact with.

 For my blog page, I am satisfied with the simple layout.
 I am trying different CSS styles to figure out what works best, but I don't need to do much more tweaking than that.

+Here's the repository for the project if you're interested in the code: <https://github.com/garutako/blog>